 Having represented the Australian Government as a legal adviser, Visa Plan’s principal solicitor, James Bae, is able to devise ideal strategies to achieve the best outcome in your visa appeal.
 James leads our team of AAT specialist solicitors to maximize the chances of a successful outcome for each of our clients.

 AAT Visa Appeals

-What happens when I lodge an application for review to the AAT?
+What happens when I apply for visa refusal to be reviewed by the AAT?

 When you have lodged your appeal to the AAT, you will receive acknowledgement that your application is received.
 In the meantime, the Department is also notified that your application is lodged to the AAT.

 There is a significant backlog of cases with the AAT causing a long delay.
 It does not mean that you have to do nothing until your hearing is scheduled.
 You need to start building your case as early as you can so you can win against the Government.

 How much is it to appeal to the AAT for visa refusal?

 The application fee to the AAT is currently set at $1,826.